posted October 03, 2019

 How to Roast Pumpkin on the Grill

-With home-grilled pumpkin, you can rest assured knowing you are getting 100% pumpkin with some amazing additional flavor that comes from roasting that bad boy over a fire!
+You can rest assured knowing you are getting 100% pumpkin with some amazing additional flavors that come from roasting that bad boy over a fire!
+If you want to know what you’re eating and control your flavors, roasting your own pumpkin on the grill is the way to go!

+- Preheat the grill.
 Begin by preheating your grill to 375 degrees.
 I roast my pumpkin over indirect wood fire in my pellet grill.
 This same method works for grilling on charcoal if you set up your coals in one half of the grill and leave the other half empty.
 This way the heat will cook the pumpkin through without burning the bottom from direct heat.

 Once you know how to grill pumpkin, it is up to you how to use it!
 I like to puree my pumpkin in the blender with 2-3 tablespoons of water until nice and smooth.
 At that point you can use immediately or store in the fridge for up to a week.
 If you put it in a freezer safe zip top bag, it can last 2-3 months!